hiero-ledger/hiero-sdk-js/manual/CONFIGURATION.md

 client.setMaxExecutionTime(10000); // Set the gRPC deadline to 10 seconds (10000 milliseconds)
 ```

 **Important**: When configuring timeouts, ensure that `requestTimeout` is always larger than `grpcDeadline`.
-The SDK will throw an error if you attempt to set `grpcDeadline` greater than or equal to `requestTimeout`, or if you set `requestTimeout` less than or equal to `grpcDeadline`.
+The SDK will display deprecation warnings if you attempt to set `grpcDeadline` greater than or equal to `requestTimeout`, or if you set `requestTimeout` less than or equal to `grpcDeadline`.
+These warnings will become errors in the next major version.
 This validation ensures that individual gRPC requests have sufficient time to complete within the overall operation timeout.

+**Deprecation Notice**: Invalid timeout configurations currently show warnings but will throw errors in the next major version.
+Please update your timeout configurations to avoid future breaking changes.

 ### Node Management